Astro.js & Docker: Deploy Your Site on a VPS (Static & Dynamic)

 cd my-astro-project

-# Install dependencies (often done during creation)
+# Install dependencies (often already done during creation)

 npm install